A Phase III, Open Label, Randomized, Controlled Study of VBI-S in the Treatment of Hypovolemia in Patients With Septic Shock (VBI-S-02) (VBI-S-02)

 STUDY TREATMENT Sepsis is a serious condition resulting from the presence of harmful microorganisms in the blood or other tissues and the body's response to their presence, leading to the malfunctioning of various organs.
 When hypotension due to sepsis cannot be reversed with the infusion of fluids the patient is in a state of septic shock.
 Septic shock is therefore an acute medical emergency and delayed therapy can lead to organ injury.
 VBI-S is intended to raise blood pressure in patients with septic shock.

-Randomization and blinding: This is an open label study, randomization and blinding are not applicable to this study.
-All patients entering this study will be treated with VBI-S.
+Randomization and blinding: This is a randomized, controlled, open-label study and blinding is not applicable to this study.

 Data Safety Monitoring Board: A Data Safety Monitoring Board (DSMB) will review the study data.